 The one in the middle was my favorite (followed closely by the sweetest version).

-And the cinnamon-nutmeg blend was enjoyed by all as having just that little-extra-something.
+The cinnamon-nutmeg blend was enjoyed by all as having just that little-extra-something.
+I guess technically we could have 6 blends, by adding nutmeg to each.

 We did taste tests (yes, we really did) and found that Frontier's was by far the best cinnamon, with Costco's coming in a close second.

 We also tested Mountain Rose Herbs and Penzeys, but alas, they were not the winners.
-I purchase whole nutmeg from Frontier and grind it fresh with my much-beloved Microplane grater--must have tool.
+I purchase the whole nutmeg from Frontier and grind it fresh with my much-beloved Microplane grater--must-have tool.

 And for those who cannot have sugar at all (I am in that camp), I recommend xylitol or erythritol.
 I am hoping to try coconut sugar soon to see how I do on it.
 I hope it goes well!
 Read more at The Beginning of My Sugar-Free Life.)